7mind/izumi/doc/microsite/src/main/tut/guidelines.md

 ### Error propagation

 If one component uses another, it either should propagate its errors or handle them.
-This makes things somehow inconvenient, especially on Scala 2 which has no support for union types.
+This makes things somewhat inconvenient, especially on Scala 2 which has no support for union types.

 Essentially, on Scala 2 there is no perfect solution for error propagation.